majgis/catchify/README.md

 # catchify
+An set of async/await utilities:

-An async/await utility to eliminate try/catch in favor of error values.
+- Eliminate try/catch in favor of error values

-Inspired by this [article][0].
+    - Inspired by this [article][0]
+- Create a promise handle to imperatively resolve and reject a promise
+    - Useful for returning a single instance of a promise

-Also see [array destructuring with default values][5].
+Also see [array destructuring with default values][5] for handling returned arrays.

 [Change Log][6]